dasundu/react-native-todo/README.md

 This isn't just a UI prototype—this is a **real, full-stack, real-time todo app** that:
 - ✅ Works on **physical devices & simulators** (Android / iOS)
 - ✅ Everything updates **instantly** across users (create, complete, delete)
-- ✅ No native Swift / Kotlin required—just JavaScript & React Native
+- ✅ No native Swift / Kotlin required—just TypeScript & React Native
 - ✅ Complete with dark mode, progress tracking, and real-time sync

 ## 📱 Download & Try